Specialist Recruiters to India’s Public Health, Development and CSR Sectors!

 Provide support for the design and implementation of Water.org models and approaches.

-(1) Review and approval of partner Concept Notes and/or proposals.
-Provide technical support to partners as required and ensure lessons learned and best practices are incorporated into the program design;
+(1) Review and approve Concept Notes and/or proposals of partners.
+Provide technical support to partners as required and ensure lessons learned and best practices are incorporated into program design;

 (2) Design program activities, work plans, and formal agreements (e.g. memoranda of understanding, contracts, etc.) for Advisory Services engagements.
-This includes identification and engagement of third party service providers and execution and management of contracts with third parties;
+This shall include identification and engagement of third party service providers and the execution and management of contracts with third parties;